-Each person on the tour was assigned a porter on the gorilla hike to help with camera gear and stability.
-I had very specific instructions for my porter but was concerned about our ability to communicate (whatever we said, they would nod in agreement, but they weren’t all that great on the quiz that followed).
+Each person on our tour was assigned a porter on the gorilla hike to help with camera gear and stability.
+I was concerned about our ability to communicate; whatever we said, they would nod in agreement, but they weren’t all that great on the quiz that followed.
+Still, I had very specific instructions for my porter.
 These were my intended instructions:

 - Tend to Nancy first (since she had more gear than I did).

 - Save Nancy!

 - Then it would be every man for himself.

 - But if it did come down to a foot race between our tour guide and I, kick him in the balls and run like hell.